NuvanaClub/Source-Code/CONTRIBUTING.md

 2. Use our [bug report template](.github/ISSUE_TEMPLATE/bug_report.md)
 3. Provide detailed information about the bug
 4. Include steps to reproduce
-5. Specify your platform and Weed Wiki version
+5. Specify your platform and Nuvana Club version

 ### ✨ Feature Requests
-Have an idea for Weed Wiki?
+Have an idea for Nuvana Club?
 We'd love to hear it!
 1. Check if the feature is already requested
 2. Use our [feature request template](.github/ISSUE_TEMPLATE/feature_request.md)
 3. Describe the feature clearly
 4. Explain the use case and benefits
-5. Consider if it fits Weed Wiki's legal-first, educational philosophy
+5. Consider if it fits Nuvana Club's legal-first, educational philosophy

 ### 💻 Code Contributions
 Want to contribute code?
 Awesome!
 Here's how: